queueit/KnownUser.V3.Lua/README.md

     request_rec)
 end
 ```
-**( ! ) Please note the above code cant be used as it, you will need to update the missing parts like keys, sha256 function and provide integration config json**
+Note in the above example, you need to fill in your key, sha256 function and provide the integration config json.

-Visit **resource.lua** using a browser to see it works.
+Visit `resource.lua` using a browser to see it works.